Brand Archetypes - Astute Communications

 Strategy: Motivate and encourage bravery

-The Outlaw is a rebel.
-They are all about revolution and destroying the status quo.
-These brands have values that are at odds with those of the majority.
+The Rebel archetype is all about revolution and destroying the status quo.
+These brands are not timid about disruption and deeply value freedom.
 They seek to blaze new trails with their revolutionary attitudes.

 Goal: Overthrow what isn’t working